jcalvinowens/tempsensor/README.md

 Battery Life
 ------------

+Battery testing is performed using a stockpile of "Energizer EN92 Industrial" AAA batteries manufactured in 2022.
+No OTA updates were issued during the testing periods.

-Connecting every single minute:
+1-minute measurements, connecting every single minute:

 * 17-18 days at room temperature
 * 12 days at 40F
 * 6 days at -5F

-Connecting every six minutes:
+1-minute measurements, connecting every six minutes:

 * 68-70 days at room temperature
 * 60 days at 40F
 * 28 days at -5F

+1-minute measurements, connecting once each hour:

+* 140-157 days at room temperature
+* 130 days at 40F
+* 68 days at -5F

-I'm currently testing 61-minute reporting intervals.
+I'm currently testing 5-minute measurements connecting once every five hours.

 TODO
 ----